 Adamas data shows that NCM (nickel-cobalt-manganese) and NCA (nickel-cobalt-aluminum) cathodes had a 94% market share in December, based on total battery capacity deployed globally.

-MINING.COM is not tracking manganese as EV dynamics have almost no bearing on its price.
+MINING.COM is not tracking manganese as EV dynamics have little bearing on its price.

-High-purity manganese sulphate usually sells at a healthy premium, but as a component of NCM batteries, no auto exec is losing sleep over manganese costs or supply.
+High-purity manganese sulphate usually sells at a healthy premium, but as a component of NCM batteries, no auto exec is losing sleep over manganese costs (typically <2% of battery raw material) or more importantly security of supply.

 Likewise aluminum, despite significantly higher use in EVs.